plamenna-petrova/Community-Blog-Android-Course-App/README.md

      - LoginActivity
      - PostDetailsActivity
      - RegisterActivity
-  - Adapters - adapt a single item to fit to a list of objects
+  - Adapters - adapt database data to fit to widgets
      - CommentAdapter
      - PostAdapter
   - Fragments - separate the logic into smaller parts